California

 Governor Newsom (D) signed an executive order on September 6, 2023, directing state agencies to study the potential uses and risks of generative AI as well as engaging with legislative partners and key stakeholders in a formal process to develop policy recommendations for responsible use of AI.
 In March 2024, the state released formal guidelines, pursuant to Gov. Newsom’s 2023 executive order, for state agencies to follow when buying generative AI tools for government use.

-On October 13, 2023, Governor Newsom signed a bill (CA AB 302) into law mandating a thorough inventory of all “high-risk” AI systems “that have been proposed for use, development, or procurement by, or are being used, developed, or procured” by the state.
+In 2023, Governor Newsom signed a bill (CA AB 302) into law mandating a thorough inventory of all “high-risk” AI systems “that have been proposed for use, development, or procurement by, or are being used, developed, or procured” by the state.
 The first annual report is due on January 1, 2025.

 Transparency